SanjanaShivakumar/SanjanaShivakumar/README.md

 <br />

 Hello, I'm Sanjana Shivakumar.
-I'm an ambitious Full Stack software developer with a keen interest towards Machine Learning.
+I'm an ambitious Full Stack web developer with a keen interest towards Machine Learning.
 Being a curious coder, I have worked on independent projects and collaborated on several others.
 I'm currently learning [React Native](https://reactnative.dev/) while adding skills to my arsenal.

-My interest in all things technical derives from the endless possibilities that exist, encouraging me to learn something new every day, in various fields, and to improve my skills.
+My interest in all things technical derives from the endless possibilities that exist, encouraging me to learn something new every day, in various fields, and to improve my skill set.

 <hr />